Z1hanW/holosoma/src/holosoma/README.md

 ### Video Logging

-Enable video recording during training.
+Video recording is enabled by default.
 Videos are saved locally and uploaded to Wandb if enabled.
+For maximum performance, video logging can be disabled with `--logger.video.enabled=False`.

 ```bash
 source scripts/source_isaacgym_setup.sh